Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 Homework and Study Support

 Homework and study support at Exmouth Community College is currently being planned due to the implications of Covid 19.
 We are doing our best to find a way to re-establish this provision as soon as possible, within government guidelines.
+Please communicate with your child's subject teacher for subject specific support or your child's tutor if there are more general concerns.

 Knowledge Organiser Workbook